 In December 2011 - some five months after independence - Mr Machar announced that Mr Athor had been killed near the Sudan-South Sudan border.

-For his SPLM critics, Mr Machar was becoming too powerful - and President Salva Kiir sacked him from the government in July this year without giving a clear reason.
+Critics in the SPLM believed Mr Machar was becoming too powerful when President Kiir sacked him from the government in 2013.